ArzamastsevOleksandr/java-concurrency-in-practice/README.md

 6. Run a task periodically
 ## 5. Fork/Join Framework
 1. Create a Fork/Join pool
+2. Join the results of the tasks
+   * TODO: m*n document; LineTask<Long> to process individual lines

 # TODO (Implement):
    * An elevator simulation.
 The house has N floors and M elevators.
 People enter/leave the house using the elevator.